-Starting in Construction phase, the AEMP will initially be conducted annually for all sampling components (Table 4.2-2).
-However, certain components will be conducted annually initially with a framework to decrease sampling frequency by one year after each three-year period in which no effects are identified, to a minimum sampling frequency of once every three years (components shown as "annual for the first three years" in Table 4.2-2).
+Starting in Construction phase, the AEMP will initially be conducted annually for most sampling components (Table 4.2-3).
+However, certain components will be conducted annually initially with a framework to decrease sampling frequency by one year after each three-year period in which no effects are identified, to a minimum sampling frequency of once every three years (components shown as "annual for the first three years" in Table 4.2-3).
 Once sampling frequency is decreased to once every two or three years, frequency would be increased again by one year if effects were identified, up to a maximum frequency of annually.
-Components that will be sampled under this variable frequency framework are: 5-in-30 water quality, sediment quality, toxicity testing, aquatic resources (periphyton and benthic invertebrates), and fish inventory and fish tissue analysis (Table 4.2-2).
+Components that will be sampled under this variable frequency framework are: 5-in-30 water quality, surface water toxicity testing, sediment quality, aquatic resources (periphyton and benthic invertebrates), and fish inventory (Table 4.2-3).